Chapter 9.04

 Exception: Single specimens of trees, ornamental shrubbery or cultivated ground cover such as green grass, ivy, succulents or similar plants used as ground covers, provided that they do not form a means of readily transmitting fire.

-The notice shall state that the property owner is required to abate the fire hazard and that if the hazard is not abated the City may take further action which can include, (1) the City, or its contractor, may enter upon the parcel of land and remove or otherwise eliminate or abate the hazard, (2) that upon completion of such work the cost thereof, including administrative costs, can be billed to the property owner or can become a special assessment against that parcel, and (3) that upon City Council confirmation of the assessment and recordation of that order, a lien may be attached to the parcel to be collected on the next regular property tax bill levied against the parcel.
+305.8.1.1 Authority to Declare Nuisance and Abate.
+If and when the fire code official determines that uncontrolled or high weeds, brush, plant material, fire hazards, or other items prohibited under this code increase the danger of fire and thus constitutes a fire hazard, the fire code official may, by written notice, direct the removal thereof by following the procedures outlined in Title 10, Chapter 10.48 of the Newport Beach Municipal Code.
+As authorized by Chapter 10.48, the City may take further action which may include: (1) the City, or its contractor, may enter upon the parcel of land and remove or otherwise eliminate or abate the hazard; (2) that upon completion of such work the cost thereof, including Nuisance Abatement Services, can be billed to the property owner or responsible person, or can become a special assessment against that parcel; and (3) that upon City Council confirmation of the assessment and recordation of that order, a lien may be attached to the parcel to be collected on the next regular property tax bill levied against the parcel.

-The fire code official shall notify, in writing, all parties concerned of the amount of such assessment related to work performed in accordance with California Government Code Section 38773.5.
-The property owner may appeal the fire code official’s assessment by sending a written appeal to the fire code official within fifteen (15) days of the mailing of the notice.
+The fire code official shall notify, in writing, all parties concerned of the amount of such assessment related to work performed in accordance with Government Code Section 38773.5.
+The property owner or responsible person may appeal the fire code official’s assessment by sending a written appeal to the fire code official within fifteen (15) calendar days of the mailing of the notice.
 Any appeal regarding the reasonableness of the assessment of costs shall be heard by the Fire Chief.
+The decision of the Fire Chief shall be final.

 (Ord.
+2025-24 § 1, 2025; Ord.
 2023-22 § 431, 2023; Ord.
 2022-27 § 1, 2022)

-9.04.070 Amendments to Section 307.4.2 Recreational Fires.
+9.04.070 Amendments to Section 307.4.2, Recreational Fires.

-307.4.2.1 Beach, camp, and recreational fires.
+307.4.2.1 Beach, Camp, and Recreational Fires.
 No person shall make, set, or maintain any beach or camp/recreational fire at any beach, park, or other public place within the City except in areas where proper containers are provided for such fires by the City and where City signs are plainly posted indicating such fires are permissible.

 (Ord.
+2025-24 § 1, 2025; Ord.
 2022-27 § 1, 2022)

-9.04.080 Amendments to Section 308.1.1 Fireplace.
+9.04.080 Amendments to Section 308.1.1, Where Prohibited.

 Section 308.1.1 is amended by adding Section 308.1.1.1: